Students work in groups to research candidates in an election and present their findings.

 Set Up and Prepare

-Step 2: Give them their choice of candidate (you may have to assign this if they all want the same candidate).
+Step 2: Give each group of students their choice of candidate (you may have to assign this if they all want the same candidate).

 Step 3: Tell them to research their candidate and to choose the candidate's issues that are most important to the group.
 They can use the computer, newspaper articles, etc. Decide how much time they have to present to class.
 15 minutes is plenty of time for most groups.

-Step 4: Using those issues, they can do any or all of the following presentations:
+Step 4: Based on those issues, students can do any or all of the following presentations, making use of the poster board or butcher paper as necessary:

 - campaign slogan